 *An ion is a molecule or atom that is positively or negatively charged, meaning that it has electrons to give or needs electrons to become uncharged, thus becoming stable.

-Particles – As the ions attach to airborne particles (including fine, sub-micron particles), they are then attracted to each other.
-This effectively increases their mass and size, making the particles larger and more easily filterable, thus increasing the capture efficiency of your air filtration system.
+Particles – As the ions attach to airborne particles (including fine, sub-micron particles), they attracted to each other.
+This process effectively increases their mass and size, making the particles more easily filterable, thus increasing the capture efficiency of your air filtration system.

-Pathogens – The ions attack and kill viruses, mold spores, and bacteria by stealing away life-sustaining hydrogen from the pathogens, leaving them to die and leaving you with clean and healthy indoor air.
+Pathogens – The ions attack and neutralize viruses, and kill mold spores, and bacteria by stealing away life-sustaining hydrogen from the pathogens, inactivating or killing them, and leaving you with clean and healthy indoor air.